Frequently Asked Questions

 - Opening remarks by Executive Committee.

 - The charity that received the funds from the previous giving circle will be asked to say a few words of thanks.
 They will tell the group how their donations were/will be used and what the impact their donations made on the organization.

 - An explanation of the charity selection and voting process is given.

 - The members, whose charities were picked at random from “the hat” at the previous giving circle, will each have five (5) minutes to present their charity to the group (no PowerPoint or collateral materials, please).
 A brief Q&A of up to five (5) minutes will follow each presenter.

 - Members will submit their anonymous ballot and the votes are tabulated.

 - The charity with the most votes is announced.

 - Checks are written by each member/team to the selected charity.
 Online donations made directly to the charity are also acceptable.

-- Cheeks are collected and you feel good.
+- Checks are collected and you feel good.
 You just did something amazing and impactful!